seen? This crab with big red round spots is seldom seen on our shores. So far, on reefy southern shores.

 Status and threats: Our Spotted

-reef crab is listed among the threatened animals of Singapore.
+reef crab is listed as 'Endangered' among the threatened animals of Singapore.

 Like other creatures of the intertidal zone, they are affected by